 We will spare you some of the more specific details.
 Let’s just say that current statistics speak to how important the internet remains in 2019 — it’s estimated that we spend 28% of our work week, or 11 hours a week, on emails alone.
 That is insane.

 But, as with every tool that’s been around for over a few decades, there are alterations and enhancements we can make to email that make our experience less daunting and less time consuming.
-So, we’re here to round-up some of our favorite email-revolutionizing tips and tools.
+So, we’re here to round-up some of our favorite email-revolutionizing tips and tools, ranging from Gmail extensions to full-fledged apps.
 These tools will help you organize your inbox, decrease time spent on email, and streamline your workflow.
 Who doesn’t want that?

 Our all-in-one project management tool launched “Hive Mail” earlier this year, which integrates your Gmail or Outlook inbox into your Hive App with ease.
 So instead of toggling between tons of windows, drafts and apps, you can work quickly in Hive.
 Another bonus to sending and receiving messages with Hive Mail is that you can quickly create an action card out of an email to get started on next steps — this will help limit delays and expedite follow-ups.